-Yoga is an ancient practice that aims to connect the mind, body and spirit.
+Yoga is an ancient practice that aims to connect the mind, body, and spirit.
 It can be incredibly beneficial for your physical health as well as your mental wellbeing.
-The best part is it can be practised by all ages, and you do not even need to attend an expensive yoga class.
-Many people enjoy yoga in the comfort of their own home with just a yoga matt and a few rehearsed moves.
+The best part is all ages can practice it, and you do not even need to attend an expensive yoga class.
+Many people enjoy Yoga in the comfort of their home with just a yoga mat and a few rehearsed moves.

 Recently, it has grown in popularity as we begin to discover more reasons as to why it is beneficial to our health.
 Those who practice yoga regularly report how it can be positive for weight loss as well as even cardiovascular health.

-So, if that is not enough to convince you, here are 8 reasons why you should start doing yoga:
+So, if that is not enough to convince you, here are eight reasons why you should start doing yoga:

 It Relieves Stress

 Yoga is recommended by many doctors, and even physiotherapists, as a great way to relieve your body of stress.
 The relaxing moves can help you cope with the physical toll that stress can have on your body, undoing tension in the muscles.
 It can promote a sense of calmness, as it lowers the stress hormone known as cortisol.
 After a busy working week, yoga can be a great way to de-stress and switch off from work mode.

 Many doctors recommend yoga, and even physiotherapists, as a great way to relieve your body of stress.
 Exercise is known to increase the hormone serotonin, also known as the "happy hormone".
 Essentially, it releases endorphins that promote positive energy.
 Due to the fact it makes you feel more content, it is also the perfect aid for those who suffer from depression or anxiety.
 If you are feeling unhappy or you have had a bad day, there is nothing better than zoning out with a few yoga moves and forgetting the pressures of the day.